smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 - the Notebook file that contains the lab - **personalize_sample_notebook.ipynb**
 - a file that is part of the MovieLens dataset that has been edited slightly to remove some control characters that cause on of the _pandas_ library calls to fail - **u.item**

 1. Go to the Git repository address, https://github.com/drandrewkane/AI_ML_Workshops, navigate to the **Lab 6** and download the two files called **u.item** and **personalize_sample_notebook.ipynb** respectively.
-Use any method that you are comfortable with, such as cloning the whole repository, or opening the files within Git and download them **CHECK THIS WORKS!!!**
+Use any method that you are comfortable with, such as cloning the whole repository, or opening the files within Git in RAW format and saving them locally (be careful to maintain the correct file extentions)
-2. In the notebook click on the **Upload** button, and in the dialog select the two files from the location that you stored them and upload them.
+2. In the notebook, assuming the status is now **InService**, and click on the **Upload** button, and in the dialog select the two files from the location that you stored them and upload them.

 ![Upload files](images/uploadFiles.png)